harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/tanzu-app-services-quickstart.md

     3. Select **Apply Changes**.
 7. Add an **App Rollback** step to your stage if you want to rollback to an older version of the application in case of deployment failure.
 8. In **Advanced** configure the following options.
    - **Delegate Selector** - Select the delegate(s) you want to use to execute this step.
 You can select one or more delegates for each pipeline step.
 You only need to select one of a delegate's tags to select it.
-All delegates with the tag are selected.
+All the delegates with that specific tag are selected.
    - **Conditional Execution** - Use the conditions to determine when this step is executed.
 For more information, go to [conditional execution settings](/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-conditional-execution-settings).
    - **Failure Strategy** - Define the failure strategies to control the behavior of your pipeline when there is an error in execution.
 For more information, go to [failure strategy references](/docs/continuous-delivery/x-platform-cd-features/executions/step-failure-strategy-settings) and [define a failure strategy](/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-failure-strategy).